 Looking for a fantastic anti-dandruff shampoo?
 Of course you are!
 After all, who wants to deal with an itchy, flaky scalp?
 Dandruff can be a nightmare to handle, and with cancer-causing chemicals in shampoos you buy in the store, you may feel like you’re backed into a corner.
 What is the best anti-dandruff shampoo available?
 Should you give in and buy what looks to be the least harmful?
 No!
 Compromising your health is a thing of the past with this homemade anti-dandruff shampoo.
-And trust us, your efforts will be well-worth it.
+And trust us, your efforts will be well worth it.
 This is absolutely the best anti-dandruff shampoo, and since you make it yourself, you’ll know exactly what’s going into it.
-Castile soap, coconut milk, fenugreek and various essential oils are only some of the wonderful ingredients involving in this homemade shampoo.
+Castile soap, coconut milk, fenugreek, and various essential oils are a few of the wonderful ingredients involved in this homemade shampoo.
 It will leave your hair soft, healthy, and most of all, dandruff-free!

 Dandruff is a common problem, affecting roughly 50 percent of the population.
 And to make matters worse, shampoo companies take advantage of this, offering you harmful solutions to fight this skin disease.
 (1,2) Take the health of your scalp and hair into your own hands with this homemade anti-dandruff shampoo!